agmath/BIO4ST1_Group3/Replication_Saran_Ousseini.md

 # Part II:

-## Challenge 1: Find the most frequent words in a string
+## Challenge 1: Here, we will find the most frequent words in a string

 ::: {.cell}